aditibindlish/Toronto-Real-Estate-Project/README.md

 3. Conclusion statements
 4. Powerpoint/Presentation - together on Thursday

+###Q1: What type of housing has gained in price growth over the years, and what has had a slower growth in price?
+--Split the Year over year change rate for each type of housing from the dataset --Sort data for year over year change rate of each sperate years --combine the data for year over year change rate and calculate the average for each year.

+###Q1: Results
+-- According to the dataset, the Apartment has the most growth between 2016 to 2017, but after that it has a significant decrased from 2018 to 2020, which has the lowest year over year change rate among all four type of housing in 2020.
+In the other hand, Town House has the most increased of the year over year rate change.
+-- The highest peak of all the growth are in 2017, and the lowest in 2018

 ###Q2: What were the highest prices of each property type over time, and which areas had these highest prices?
 --Split out data by each type of housing
 --Sort data by Date and by Benchmark prices in descending order